Internet censorship in Russia: Russian invasion of Ukraine

 Internet censorship in Russia intensified in late-February 2022 amid the country's invasion of Ukraine, due to Roskomnadzor orders and federal laws prohibiting the dissemination of dissent and "knowingly false" information regarding the Russian military—which includes any materials and reporting that does not align with official government information and statements.
 These orders have applied primarily to foreign (such as BBC News, Deutsche Welle, RFE/RL, Voice of America, and the Ukraine Ministry of Internal Affairs-run Look for Your Own) and independent (such as Current Time TV, Interfax, and Meduza) media outlets.
 Facebook and Twitter were also ordered blocked in retaliation for their censorship of state-owned media outlets such as RT and Sputnik.

 On 11 March 2022, Belarusian political police GUBOPiK arrested and detained Mark Bernstein, a Minsk-based Russian Wikipedia editor who was editing the article about the invasion, accusing him of the "spread of anti-Russian materials" and of violating Russian "fake news" law.

 In April–July 2022, the Russian authorities put several Wikipedia articles on their list of forbidden sites, and then ordered search engines to mark Wikipedia as a violator of Russian laws.

 Russian authorities have blocked or removed about 138,000 websites since Russia began its invasion of Ukraine in February 2022.

+Throttling of Microsoft and Zoom

+On 26 May 2025, Vladimir Putin said that foreign services like Microsoft and Zoom should be throttled claiming that the services act against Russian interests and that it is important for Russia to develop domestic software solutions.

+Russian law against extremist content

+On 22 July 2025, Russian lawmakers voted and passed on legislation that criminalizes "searching for extremist content online."
+The legislation marks the first time Moscow will hit internet users for consuming (rather than distributing) materials deemed as banned in further crackdown on dissent.
+The Russian extremist register contains 5,473 entries and is maintained by the Ministry of Justice.
+The listing stretches for over 500 pages.
+Individuals will face fines between 3,000 - 5,000 rubles for violations of the law.
+First time offenders will be fined up to approximately $64 USD.
+The bill passed the lower house, the State Duma, and was sent to the upper house on 22 July.
+Based on reporting from Telegram channel Ostorozhno, Novosti, the amendments were supported by 306 deputies, with 67 voting against and 22 abstaining.

+The law also targets individuals who use virtual private networks (VPN) to bypass censorship to access banned content.
+Advertising VPN services carries fines of 50,000–80,000 rubles ($640–$1,020) for individuals, 80,000–150,000 rubles ($1,020–$1,900) for officials, and 200,000–500,000 rubles ($2,550–$6,380) for legal entities.
+The legislature also adopted a provision designating the use of VPNs in the commission of a crime as an aggravating factor.